tahajaiti/PROJECTO/README.md

 Tasks App is a project and task management system that enables users to:

-- Register and authenticate securely using JWT tokens
+- Login and authenticate securely using JWT tokens
 - Create and manage multiple projects
 - Create, update, and track tasks within projects
 - Mark tasks as complete with due date tracking